Stateful Capabilities

 Implicitly added capture sets

-A reference to a type extending trait Stateful gets an implicit capture set {cap.rd} provided no explicit capture set is given.
-This is different from other capability traits which implicitly add {cap}.
+A reference to a type extending both of the traits ExclusiveCapability and Stateful, such as Mutable, gets an implicit capture set {any.rd} provided no explicit capture set is given.
+This is different from other capability traits which implicitly add {any}.

 For instance, consider: